The Slumbering Masses

 Drawing on untapped archival sources and long-term ethnographic research with people who both experience and treat sleep abnormalities, Wolf-Meyer analyzes and sharply critiques how sleep and its supposed disorders are understood and treated.
 By recognizing the variety and limits of sleep, he contends, we can establish more flexible expectations about sleep and, ultimately, subvert the damage of sleep pathology and industrial control on our lives.

-Matthew J. Wolf-Meyer is assistant professor of anthropology at the University of California, Santa Cruz.
+Matthew J. Wolf-Meyer is associate professor of anthropology at Binghamton University.

 A groundbreaking contribution to our understanding of sleep and its manifold discontents.
 With scrupulous care, Matthew Wolf-Meyer probes the current state of sleep medicine as well as its absorbing history.
 At a time when modern society’s dependence on sleeping pills and plush bedding has never been greater, The Slumbering Masses is all the more welcome for its ambitious compass and penetrating insights.